 10 Candelight Ghost Tours of Frederick

-Hunt for the mysterious man in black executed, a spectre who has haunted the town since his execution in 1781 and meet the patriotic spirit of Frederick’s famed Barbara Fritchie who still stands guard against the Confederate Army more than 150 years later.
+Hunt for the mysterious man in black, a spectre who has haunted the town since his execution in 1781, and meet the patriotic spirit of Frederick’s famed Barbara Fritchie who still stands guard against the Confederate Army more than 150 years later.
 Reservations in October are a must.
-Not recommended for children under six.
+Not recommended for children under age 6.

 11 Chesapeake Ghost Walks